 - find scholarships for credentialed training

-- or connect to employers with job openings right now
+- connect to employers with job openings

-Find support just for you
+Find employment support just for you

 - Special supports and connections if you have a criminal background

-- Step Up to UH, preparing people for targeted jobs at University Hospital
+- Step Up to UH, preparing people for targeted jobs at University Hospital and in health care

 - Access to Manufacturing, an on ramp to manufacturing careers, with local employers waiting to hire successful graduates